Pearl Street Arts Fest 2023

 Where is my booth?

-Booth assignments will be sent out in mid to late June 2022, along with maps showing your specific locations.
-We will also include a map of your assigned block, highlighting your booth, in your Artist Packet that you may pick up when you arrive for the show on either Friday, July 15 or the morning of Saturday, July 16.
+Booth assignments will be sent out in mid to late June 2023, along with maps showing your specific booth location.
+We will also include a map of your assigned block, highlighting your booth, in your Artist Packet that you may pick up when you arrive for the show beginning on Thursday, July 13.

 Where do I park?